 “We are happy to showcase our products here because it allows more people to know about them,” said two high school students, Ms. Kanlayarat Phonpalat and Mr. Akkaradech Wiboonkul.
 They explained that their products were developed through a botanical garden project run by KKU, which provided training on processing local plants.
 “This experience has taught us about teamwork and helped us discover our interests, which will guide our future studies and career paths.”

 Community enterprise leaders also praised the university’s support.
-Ms. Maliwan Termjai, president of the Ban Kho Community Enterprise group, thanked KKU for providing product development training that has boosted the popularity of their granola, puffed grain snacks, and chemical-free dried bananas, creating sustainable income for the community.
+Ms. Maliwan Termjai, president of the Ban Kho Community Enterprise group, thanked KKU for providing product development and marketing training, which has enhanced the popularity and market reach of their granola, puffed grain snacks, and chemical-free dried bananas, creating sustainable income for the community.

 The “SIRI Market” will be held monthly at the Sirikunakorn Building, offering an ongoing platform for community enterprises to sell affordable consumer goods.
 The university aims for the market to stimulate the local circular economy and provide continuous support for sustainable community development.